grafana/grafana/docs/sources/auth/planning/index.md

 ### 🚧 API keys

+> **Note:** If you use Grafana v8.5 or newer, you should use service accounts instead of API keys.
+API keys will be deprecated in the near future.
+For more information, refer to [Grafana service accounts]({{< relref "../service-accounts/" >}}).

-Grafana API keys can be used to interact with data sources via HTTP APIs.
+You can use Grafana API keys to interact with data sources via HTTP APIs.
 API keys can have a well-defined and limited scope to resources with the help of [Roles].

-> **Note:** If you use Grafana v8.5 or newer, use service accounts instead of API keys.
-For more information, refer to [Grafana service accounts]({{< relref "../service-accounts/" >}}).

 ## How to work with roles?